sumanb007/System-Admin-Labs/Mail-Servers-setup.md

 ***The problem: the log cuts off here***
-The last line shows queue active — Postfix is about to deliver, but the delivery result line is missing.
-You need to see one of these:
+The last line shows queue active — Postfix is about to deliver, but the delivery result line is missing. we need to see one of these:

 ***Run this to find the final delivery line